-Helping charities on their path to fundraising and getting transformational results is what I truly love and this is why I decided to start Nova Fundraising in 2017 – to provide professional fundraising solutions that will help charities shine brighter.
+Helping charities on their path to fundraising and getting transformational results is what we truly love and this is why we decided to start Nova Fundraising in 2017 – to provide professional fundraising solutions that will help charities shine brighter.

-Freelance since 2005, Emma’s clients currently include Child Bereavement UK, Fight Bladder Cancer and the British Hen Welfare Trust.
-Emma adds value strategically where organisations need to develop new business and her input results in effective product-creation and outcome-led service planning.
+As a freelancer and consultant, Emma has worked for and been endorsed by clients from Child Bereavement UK to Diabetes UK and The British Hen Welfare Trust.
+Emma especially adds value strategically where organisations need to develop new business and her input results in effective programme-creation and outcome-led service planning.
 She regularly designs work programmes that secure 6-figure grant funding (DoH, Big Lottery, EU, DfE), and her fundraising success is driven by a commitment to initiatives that achieve social impact.

 Vicki started her fundraising career in 2000 at Barnardo’s, initially as a member of the Corporate Fundraising Team.
 She went on to become a Trust Fundraising Manager, raising income from Trust and Foundations for all Barnardo’s project across Northern England, Scotland and Northern Ireland.